Saihex/creation_wiki_pages/The4Tris/category/official_contents/The4Tris_Evolution.md

 <img alt="The 4Tris Logo with Text V1" align="right" width="172" src="https://img.saihex.com/webp?src=wiki_exclusive/The4Tris/old/V1The4Tris_Cover_Text.svg">

-**The 4Tris First Generation** logo is a simple diamond split into four with unquie abstract patterns on each pieces.
-This was made by [IskandarAlex2](https://iskandaralex2.carrd.co/) back in `2023` during the formation of this franchise.
+**The 4Tris First Generation** logo is a simple diamond split into four, each piece featuring a unique abstract pattern.
+It was created by [IskandarAlex2](https://iskandaralex2.carrd.co/) back in **2023**, during the early formation of the franchise.

 Just like many of IskandarAlex2's earlier creations, **The 4Tris First Generation** logo has several technical issues.
-The polygons were not merged properly, resulting in awkward gaps between each piece.
+The polygons were not merged properly, resulting in awkward gaps between each piece, which become more pronounced when zoomed in.

+Moreover, the first-generation logo did not reflect the franchise's content at all.
+It’s as if you saw an artwork titled *"Transcend"*—only to find a plain diamond sitting in the middle of a room.

 ---